-- Intensive care oxygen - the temperature, humidity and oxygen can be controlled helping some of our more delicate and poorly patients .
+Intensive care oxygen - temperature, humidity and oxygen can be controlled helping some of our more delicate patients.

-- Stress reducing pheromone vaporisers used in these areas
+Stress reducing pheromone vaporisers are used in these areas

-- All stainless steel cage and kennelling allows for optimum cleaning and thus reducing infection risk.
+All stainless-steel cage and kenneling allows for optimum cleaning to reduce infection risk.

-- Lighting can be reduced to low levels again to reduce stress for our patients.
+Lighting can be reduced to low levels to reduce stress.

-- Independent oxygen supply can be provided for any kennel as needed.
+Independent oxygen supply for any cage or kennel as needed.

-- Computer and telephone terminals within the ward area means that the nurse does not have to leave the wards and thus can maintain a constant presence there.
+Computer and telephone terminals within the ward area mean that nurses maintain a constant presence.